-With a tone and musicality described as “pure chocolate,” Patrick Hughes has soloed in recitals throughout the US, at yearly regional horn conferences, and at 10 IHS International Horn Symposia.
-In 2006 he performed the Asian premiere of Kazimierz Machala’s Concerto for Horn, Winds and Percussion in Bangkok, Thailand.
+With a tone and musicality described as “pure chocolate”, Patrick Hughes has soloed in recitals throughout the US, at yearly regional horn conferences, and IHS International Horn Symposia.
+In 2006, he performed the Asian premiere of Kazimierz Machala’s Concerto for Horn, Winds and Percussion in Bangkok, Thailand.
 He has also been a featured soloist with various groups at the University of Texas, (most recently performing the Hamburg Concerto by György Ligeti), the Northwestern University Percussion Ensemble, the St. Olaf Orchestra, and the Dallas Wind Symphony.
 The Dallas Morning News described Hughes as “…a dream soloist…His tone was warm and honeyed, his virtuosity and legato both apparently effortless.”

 Prior to his appointment at UT, Mr. Hughes taught horn and theory at the University of New Mexico from 1995-2001, played principal horn with both the Santa Fe Symphony and Santa Fe Pro Musica Chamber Orchestra, and performed throughout the US and in China with the New Mexico Brass Quintet.
-He has held other teaching appointments at Ithaca College and SUNY Fredonia and has performed with a number of notable groups in the past including the San Antonio Symphony, Santa Fe Opera, Minnesota Opera, New Mexico Symphony, Erie Philharmonic, Duluth-Superior Symphony, Cedar Rapids Symphony, and the New Columbian Brass Band.
+He has held other teaching appointments at Ithaca College and SUNY Fredonia and has performed with a number of notable groups in the past including the Santa Fe Opera, Minnesota Opera, New Mexico Symphony, Erie Philharmonic, Duluth-Superior Symphony, Cedar Rapids Symphony, and the New Columbian Brass Band.
 Mr. Hughes earned degrees from St. Olaf College and the University of Wisconsin-Madison.

 He can be heard as a contributing artist on a variety of recordings including Conspirare: Choral Works by Samuel Barber;Thoughtful Wanderings…compositions by Douglas Hill; MidWinter (with Minnesotan singer/songwriter Peter Mayer); New Mexico Winds; Devisadero, works by Christopher Shultis; and Russel Pinkston Balancing Acts.
-His new CD, Crossroads, will feature works for horn with piano, horn choir, and electronica, and is slated to be released in December of 2018.
+His new CD, Crossroads, will feature works for horn with piano, horn choir, and electronica, and is slated to be released in fall of 2021.
 Mr. Hughes plays on a Custom Patterson Horn.